ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 ```

 ## Firewall

+Skip this if you didn't enable firewall in the first place.

 TODO: in the documentation, it mentions `SuSEfirewall2` should be disabled.
 But `firewalld` is used in OpenSUSE Leap 15.5.